jancarloviray/blog/_posts/2017-01-30-add-firewall-to-linux-server-with-ufw.md

 excerpt_separator: <!--more-->
 ---

 So, you have your own server?
 Setting up a firewall on your server is very important once it is up and running.
 Thanks to `ufw`, doing this is fairly easy!
+Don't even think about making your server public without a firewall!
+Check out my previous post on [securing your server](http://www.jancarloviray.com/blog/harden-and-secure-your-linux-server-ubuntu/) to add more protection.

 <!--more-->